 The special character of our classroom method — where no distinction is made among students except by what each brings to bear in conversations and careful reading of texts — makes it inappropriate for the College to introduce a two-tiered classification of students in which some are formally distinguished in ability and therefore, inevitably, in authority.
 The teaching faculty of the College strongly believes such a distinction would be damaging to a free and fruitful flow of ideas where the only authority among participants is reasonable argument.
 Over the years, the College has seen many students become classroom leaders who would not have merited scholarships before beginning at Thomas Aquinas College.
 This development of students is something the College prizes and safeguards.
 At the same time, it may be noted that many of our students each year qualify for "outside" academic awards that are then used to pay tuition at Thomas Aquinas College.

 Thomas Aquinas College students receive financial assistance from many sources, including high school, business, local service club scholarships and National Merit Scholarships.
-Social Security benefits and Veterans Administration benefits are also available to qualified students.
+Veterans Administration benefits are also available to qualified students.

-To be eligible for a Pell Grant, Cal Grant, Byrd Scholarship, or a federal Direct Student Loan, a student must maintain certain minimum statutory and regulatory requirements with regard to satisfactory academic progress (SAP).
-The SAP policy of Thomas Aquinas College meets or exceeds the regulatory and statutory requirements specified by the aforementioned programs.
+To be eligible for a Pell Grant, Cal Grant, federal Direct Student Loan, or a federal Direct Parent PLUS Loan, a student must maintain certain minimum statutory and regulatory requirements with regard to satisfactory academic progress (SAP).
+The SAP policy (PDF) of Thomas Aquinas College meets or exceeds the regulatory and statutory requirements specified by the aforementioned programs.
 As long as a student satisfies the College's SAP policy he will remain eligible for financial aid from these programs if he satisfies the other non-academic eligibility criteria.

 For an explanation of how financial aid funds are applied, please see the College's Refund Policy (PDF).
 If a student wishes to withdraw from the program, he should speak with the Dean and complete a Notification of Withdrawal form.
 If the student is receiving financial aid, he must also speak with the Director of Financial Aid to take care of any necessary paperwork.